blissfuljuan/it342-g01-mid2425/rigodon-keith-journal-activity/journal.md

 1. What did I accomplish yesterday?

 Fixed the Google Contacts integration for contact updates.
 Resolved the issue where contact names were appearing as "No Name".
 Updated GoogleContactsService.java to correctly use givenName and displayName when adding or updating contacts.
 Verified that edit and update functionalities reflect changes in actual Google Contacts.

 2. What will I do today?

 Refactor and clean up the codebase (remove redundancies, improve error handling).
 Ensure the UI/UX is consistent across all views (add/edit/list).
 Implement support for additional fields (e.g., birthday, organization).
 Conduct end-to-end testing and push to GitHub.

 3. Any blockers or challenges?

 Still encountering occasional Whitelabel Error Page with unclear logs.
 Need to confirm scope for additional fields with the team.
 Might require adjustments for Google People API quota or permissions.

+**[Date: 06-25-2025]**
+1. What did I accomplish yesterday?
+Successfully integrated additional contact fields including birthday, organization, and job title into both the backend and UI.
+Refactored the codebase for improved readability and maintainability.
+Fixed layout inconsistencies across add, edit, and list contact views.
+Performed end-to-end testing for add/edit/delete operations.

+2. What will I do today?

+Address any remaining issues causing intermittent Whitelabel error pages.
+Optimize API error messages for better frontend feedback.
+Add loading indicators and error states in the UI.
+Push all changes to GitHub and ensure deployment is stable.
+Review API quota and scopes to ensure smooth interaction with Google People API.

+3. Any blockers or challenges?

+Whitelabel error still occurs unpredictably with minimal log output.
+May need to create a fallback error handler to capture uncaught exceptions.
+Waiting on confirmation about multi-value field behavior (emails/phones) before finalizing UI logic.